 The air in your radiators most likely comes from the boiler pump aerating the water.
 If you find yourself having to bleed your radiators more than once a year you may have a deeper-seated problem, requiring investigation by a Gas Safe engineer

-How to Bring the Pressure of a Boiler Up If It’s Too Low
+How to Adjust Pressure on Boiler if it’s Too Low

 Your boiler should be running normally except the gauge is reading below 1 bar, or 14 pounds per square inch (psi).
 First, find the topping-up link on your boiler.
 This may be an external, keyed, or keyless type.